- To sign up for Bnei Akiva camp the child must be in Years 2-6 and accept the "Rules of Conduct at Camp" as specified below.

 - All Chanichim are expected to treat all members of the camp with respect, inclusion and dignity at all times.
 All forms of physical, mental and sexual abuse are strictly prohibited.

 - There is a strict ‘no bullying’ policy on camp.
 This includes verbal and non-verbal forms of bullying.

 - Any Chanich/a who wilfully causes destruction or damage to any site we visit, or property belonging to the Mizrachi, Bnei Akiva or to any of the Chanichim or Madrichim, shall pay for the repair and / or be responsible for the compensation to the location for the damage caused.

 - The repair of or compensation for property that is damaged due to reckless behaviour or while breaking any rule of camp will be paid for by the Chanich/a responsible.

 - The Chanich/a shall adhere to the instructions of the camp staff at all times.
 This includes the Camp Tzevet, Hanhaga, Madrichim, Shlichim, kitchen staff and any other campsite staff.

 - The use / possession of alcohol, cigarettes, drugs, hookahs, pornography and / or illegal activities is strictly prohibited on camp.

 - Mobile Phones

-- Chanichim and Chanichot are not allowed to wear singlet/tank tops, sleeveless tops or short shorts.
+- Boys are required to wear a kippah (or some sort of head covering), tzitzit at appropriate times and are not allowed to wear singlet/tank tops or short shorts.

-- Chanichim are strictly prohibited from entering any lakes / rivers / oceans without explicit permission from the Roshei Machaneh or Shlichim.
+- Chanichim are strictly prohibited from entering any lakes / rivers / oceans without explicit permission from the Roshei Machane or Shlichim.

 Breach of these rules will be subject to disciplinary procedures on camp, which may include exclusion from some activities or exclusion from the camp.